8 things you need to know about VoIP

 VoIP is no longer considered a future technology.
 Over 1.5 million UK business users are now fully leveraging the flexibility and mobility offered by VoIP solutions to support their evolving work environment.

-- Integration’s simple.
 Setting up and installing a VoIP solution is incredibly easy, especially with the support of a dedicated communications provider.
-Evaluating the required bandwidth and network capacity, your provider will recommend and install the best equipment to support your individual business requirements.
+By evaluating the required bandwidth and network capacity, your provider will recommend and install the best equipment to support your individual business requirements.

-- Improved efficiency.
 The portability of your VoIP number means you can take your connection with you, wherever you go.
 Ideal for employees who travel both locally and abroad.
-What’s more, its web based functionality means it integrates seamlessly into other functions like e-mail, fax and conference calling.
+What’s more, its web-based functionality means it integrates seamlessly into other functions like e-mail, fax and conference calls.

 If you would like to find out more about how VoIP technology can help to save you money whilst improving your business operations then contact us today to for a hassle free consultation.